 The present manuscript is remarkable both for its enormous size and for the attempts by the binder to accommodate this, most strikingly the incorporation of wheels.
+We are not aware of any other examples of books bound on wheels, but then again, we are aware of relatively few whose weight would necessitate it.
 Another notable feature of the binding is brass plates affixed to the tail-edge to support the bookblock, as it is too heavy to be kept from collapsing by rounding and backing alone.